trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ![package_xml](https://res.cloudinary.com/dbzzslryr/image/upload/v1596181675/package.xml_byglmo.png "package_xml")

 #### Step 3
 **Open the CmakeList.txt file** for the bio_data_package package in a text editor.
-This is need for step 3 to 6.
+This is needed for steps 3 to 6.
 Check a sample file on [github](https://github.com/trojrobert/introduction-to-ROS/blob/master/sample_CMakeLists.txt)

-Modify *find_package* call by adding *message generation* to its components.
+Modify the *find_package* call by adding *message generation* to its components.
 Now you should have something similar to this.
 ![find_package](https://res.cloudinary.com/dbzzslryr/image/upload/v1596181675/find_package_tmh1c4.png "find_package")

 #### Step 4